-The net cash generated by operating activities of \$1,338 for the nine months ended December 31, 2013 was primarily the result of our net loss of \$5,595, and changes in our operating assets and liabilities.
-These changes include an increase in accounts payable and accrued liabilities of \$6,560 and in amounts due to related party of \$3,052.
-The increase in accounts payable and accrued liabilities reflected the increase in our general operating expenses incurred during the nine months ended December 31, 2013 that remained unpaid at the end of the reporting period.
-The increase in amounts due to related party represent a portion of expenses incurred on behalf of the company by its officers that remained unpaid at the end of the quarter.
+The net cash used in operating activities of \$30,703 for the three months ended June 30, 2014 was primarily the result of our net loss of \$21,537, and changes in our operating assets and liabilities.
+These changes include an increase in account receivable of \$3,200, in accounts payable related party of \$3,000 and a decrease in prepaid expenses of \$129 and in accounts payable and accrued liabilities of \$9,095.
+The increase in accounts receivable was due to outstanding amounts due to the Company by clients as of June 30, 2014 that were collected subsequent to the quarter end.
+The increase in accounts payable to related party represents a portion of management consulting fees charged to the Company by its officers that remained unpaid at the end of the quarter.
+The decrease in prepaid rent was due to the July rent paid subsequent to the quarter end.
+We repaid portion of our current liabilities during the quarter resulting in a decrease of accounts payable and accrued liabilities during the quarter.